Contra Costa County Accident Attorneys

 - Property damages

-- Bills for medical procedures, surgery, pharmaceutical, and rehabilitation costs
+- Bills for medical procedures, such as surgery, pharmaceuticals, and rehabilitation costs

 - Pain and suffering